The Sacrament of Marriage

 - Make your first appointment with the Pastor to set dates, at least 6 months before the date you have in mind for the wedding.

-b.
-Natural Family Planning Class –Can take NFP online or a three‐series class through Couple to
+- Natural Family Planning Class – Can take NFP online or a three‐series class through Couple to Couple League.

-c.
-Money Management/Budgeting Workshop – Contact Marty Best for upcoming dates
+- Money Management/Family Finances Workshop – Contact Marty Best for upcoming dates

 Fr.
 John Vallier